Q-MambaIR: Accurate Quantized Mamba for Efficient Image Restoration: Introduction

 \section{Introduction}

-Image restoration (IR) has been widely recognized as an important problem in computer vision and image processing since decades ago~\cite{kim2016deeply, lim2017enhanced, zhang2018densely,zhang2018residual,zamir2021multi,liang2021swinir,zhang2022accurate,zamir2022restormer,jiang2024survey,guo2025mambair}.
-It focuses on recovering original images from degraded or corrupted versions caused by noise, blur, or compression artifacts.
-The state-of-the-art methods are based on deep neural network, which combines convolutional neural networks (CNNs)~\cite{lim2017enhanced,ledig2017photo} for local feature extraction and transformers~\cite{liang2021swinir, zhou2023srformer} for modeling long-range dependencies within images.
-Recently, state space models (SSMs)~\cite{gu2023mamba,guo2025mambair} have been proposed to model long-range dependencies with linear scaled computation relative to the sequence length.
-However, the huge model size of SSM-based architecture remains a challenge for real-time deployment on resource-constrained devices.
-This calls for SSM compression approaches in the IR field, which remains largely underexplored.
+Image restoration (IR) has been widely recognized as an important problem in computer vision and image processing~\cite{gu2015convolutional,gu2014weighted,kim2016deeply, lim2017enhanced,zamir2021multi,liang2021swinir,zamir2022restormer,guo2024mambair}.
+It focuses on recovering high-quality images from low-quality versions corrupted by noise, blur, or compression artifacts.
+The state-of-the-art methods are based on deep neural networks (DNNs), combining convolutional neural networks (CNNs)~\cite{lim2017enhanced,ledig2017photo} for local feature extraction and transformers~\cite{liang2021swinir,li2023efficient, zhang2024transcending} for modeling long-range dependencies within images.
+Recently, state space models (SSMs)~\cite{gu2023mamba,guo2024mambair} have been proposed to model long-range dependencies with linearly scaled computation relative to the sequence length.
+However, the huge model size of the SSM-based architecture remains a challenge for real-time deployment on resource-constrained devices.
+This calls for effective and principled SSM compression approaches to reduce computational costs, which remain largely underexplored in the IR field.

-Low-bit quantization is an efficient way to compress Deep Learning (DL) models and accelerate model inference~\cite{li2021brecq,ding2022towards,qin2024quantsr}.
-Model memory footprint and latency can be significantly reduced by converting weights and activations in floating-point precision to low-bit integer values (4 bits or fewer). \textit{However, quantizing SSMs presents a significant challenge with severe quantization failures and performance degradation in low-bit settings.}